mvitgpt/Mental-Arithmetic-Quiz/README.md

 ## Design Structure
 ***
-This quiz is designed with a simple structured layout of simple colors across the pages.
+This quiz was designed with a simple structured layout of simple colors across the pages.

 All pages are clearly displayed with easy to read fonts.
 The pages are easily navigated with buttons.

 The main quiz page, display the questions and options clearly, with one question displayed at a time to help user focus.